slateci/slate-kubespray-alpha/README.md

 ## Prerequisites

 First, basic terminology for the installation:
-* slace-manager: This is where you will run all the scripts for the installation.
+* manager: This is where you will run all the scripts for the installation.
 It will not be part of the resulting Kubernetes cluster.
+It is the manager of the installation, not Kubernetes.
-* slate-master: These are the nodes that will orchestrate Kubernetes cluster.
+* master: These are the nodes that will orchestrate Kubernetes cluster.
 The recommended setup is to have three of them.
-* slate-node: These are the nodes that will actually run the services.
+* node: These are the nodes that will actually run the services.
 A single machine can function as both slate-master and slate-node.
 The slate-manager should be separate.
+Here we will assume our setup consists of four machines:
+* slate-mgr: the manager node from which we perform the installation
-Our test setup consists of four machines, one used as the slate-manager and three used as both slate-master and slate-node.
+* slate-01, slate-02, slate-03: each machine will be used as both slate-master and slate-node.

 Basic required configurations of the machines:
 * CentOS/RHEL 7